oppsec/OAO/README.md

 ___

 ### 🕵️ What is OAO?
 🕵️ **OAO** is a Golang tool to interact with the LDAP protocol to manage account groups, roles, ACLs/ACEs, etc...
+This tool has been developed and maintened by oppsec and [mezzanine](https://github.com/march0s1as)

 <br>